Virginia COBRA Insurance

 Since COBRA insurance is the law that allows you to maintain your health insurance not the actual insurance, you will send the monthly premiums to your group health insurance company.
 This is the same one that you had when you were employed.
 Normally the address is located on your COBRA election form and if you can no find that, you can call your former employer or the health insurance provider.

-Can I sign up for COBRA insurance if I quit my job?
+Should I sign up for COBRA insurance if I only need insurance for a month?